Efficient Training of Boltzmann Generators Using Off-Policy Log-Dispersion Regularization: Experiments

 CMT provides a particularly suitable environment for applying LDR: by limiting the KL-divergence between intermediate distributions, it enforces sufficient overlap, which stabilizes the resulting log importance weights.
 This yields a lower-variance learning signal for log-dispersion than, e.g., in our experiments directly on unbiased datasets.
+We therefore view the combination of CMT and LDR as particularly promising for scaling equilibrium sampling to larger systems, although this remains an active area of research \cite{tanScalableEquilibriumSampling2025a,tanAmortizedSamplingTransferable2025b} and is beyond the scope of this work.

-\paragraph{Results} Table~\ref{tab:results_cmt} summarizes our results of applying LDR to variational training with CMT.
+\paragraph{Results} Table~\ref{tab:results_cmt} summarizes our results of applying LDR to variational training with CMT (full results can be found in Appendix~\ref{appendix:extended_results}).
 LDR substantially improves the performance of CMT for all tested settings of total target evaluations.
 The gap becomes especially pronounced when reducing the number of target evaluations.
-On alanine dipeptide, CMT + LDR achieves comparable performance using only \num{1e7} target evaluations as CMT with \num{1e8} target evaluations.
+On alanine dipeptide, CMT + LDR requires only \num{1e7} target evaluations to achieve comparable performance to non-regularized CMT with \num{1e8} target evaluations (see Table~\ref{tab:results_CMT_all}).
 This indicates an approximately \num{10} times higher efficiency in terms of target evaluations.

 CMT on alanine hexapeptide was originally reported with \num{4e8} target evaluations.
 In this setting, LDR substantially improves final performance, increasing ESS by more than \num{20} percentage points.
-When lowering the number of target evaluations down to \num{1e8}, vanilla CMT shows significant mode collapse and reaches an ESS of only \SI{5.92}{\percent}.
-In contrast, LDR makes it possible to still achieve stable training in this setting, achieving an ESS of over \SI{30}{\percent}.
+When lowering the number of target evaluations to \num{1e8}, vanilla CMT shows mode collapse (see Figure~\ref{fig:all_ramachandran_tica_overview} in the appendix) and reaches an ESS of only \SI{5.92}{\percent}.
+In contrast, LDR makes it possible to still achieve stable training without mode collapse in this setting, achieving an ESS of over \SI{30}{\percent}.
 We further note that FAB and TA-BG perform considerably worse, even though they use $\geq 4$ times the number of target evaluations.

 Overall, LDR allowed us to significantly reduce the number of target evaluations used in CMT while largely preserving final performance.
 We refer to Appendix~\ref{sec:appendix:pushing_the_limits} for an ablation where we reduce the number of target evaluations even further than what we report in our main experiments.